-This course is designed to introduce students to the medically important bacteria, the disease they cause, clinical signs and symptoms of each disease and the laboratory diagnosis including isolation and biochemical characteristics.
+This course is designed to introduce students to clinically significant bacteria, their pathogenesis, the disease(s) they cause, clinical signs and symptoms, treatment and preventive therapies and vaccines.
+This course offers a laboratory component whereby students perform hands-on sessions addressing the laboratory diagnosis of clinically significant bacteria (microscopy, bacterial isolation, biochemical profiling as well as antimicrobial susceptibility testing).
 Prerequisite: MLSP 203.
 Second term.